About the 1863 Dear Jane Quilt

 - Visiting the Dear Jane Quilt - I discovered two of the blocks are made with cheater cloth!

-When Brenda's drafts look different from Jane's, I either follow Brenda, revise the draft and follow Jane, do my own thing, or some combo thereof!
-For more redrafting talk, visit:
+When Brenda's drafts look different from Jane's blocks, I either follow Brenda, revise the draft to follow Jane, do my own thing, or some combo thereof.

 - A Quilter's Journey Back in Time